DanielCalvo/studies/Notes/Book_notes/kubernetes_up_and_running/GENERAL_NOTES.md

 Deleting a DaemonSet will also delete all the pods managed by that DaemonSet

 ### CHAPTER 10: Jobs
 Jobs: Made to handle short lived, one off tasks.
-Ruh-roh, I wonder if these are anything like cron jobs.
+Cronjobs are a different object in Kubernetes
+They are handy for things that you only want to run once, such as database migration or some ad-hoc batch job or some one-off Symfony command to run something...
+Though I wonder, couldn't you just fire up a pod, run a job and then kill the pod?
 A job creates Pods that run until the job finishes
 By default a job runs on a single pod until termination.
 Jobs support parallelism well.
 Pods spawned by Jobs and stay in "CrashLoopBackOff" status (?) it the job fails.